shopware5/devdocs/source/developers-guide/customer-streams-extension/index.md

 menu_order: 500
 ---

-This article describes how to extend the customer stream and customer search module in shopware.
-In most cases, the purpose of a plugin is to provide more conditions or to add data to the search.
-You find simple examples which describe how this is archived below.
+This article explains how Customer Streams work and how to extend the customer stream and customer search module in Shopware.
+In most cases, the purpose of a plugin is to provide more conditions or add additional data to the search.
+The examples below describe how to achieve this.

+Shopware 5.3 introduced a new feature called Customer Streams.
+Customer Streams are similar to Product Streams and allow you to create a subgroup of customers by using a combination of over 20 default filters (more can be added with plugins).
+Customer Streams can be used for:

+* Newsletters: Define the newsletter recipients
+* Shopping worlds: Only display shopping worlds if the user is part of the specified Customer Stream
+* Vouchers
+* Exports
+* Advanced Promotions Suite

+## Introduction
+In order to create a new Customer Stream, all customers need to be analysed before.
+This process is required to ensure high performance.
+During the analysis, all data which is required for the filters is collected and saved into the `s_customer_search_index` database table.

+If you create a new Customer Stream based on some filters, the module will check which of the previously analysed customers match these filters and adds them to your Customer Stream.

+The mapping between customers and Customer Streams is saved in the `s_customer_streams_mapping` table.
+The stream definition (e.g. name, filters) is saved in the database table `s_customer_streams`.
+To improve the performance even further, only new customers are analysed.

+While the process described above is very efficient, you have to keep in mind, that the customer related data can change (e.g. an order gets canceled).
+All theses changes are not reflected immediately since all the Customer Stream data is basically cached.
+Therefore you can not rely on a Customer Stream if you need to be sure that the data is still up to date.

 ## Add own condition

 Since the customer search is based on the same functions as the product search, the way of extending the search is pretty similar.
-The customer search is given a criteria object in which the different search conditions are summarized.
+The customer search gets a criteria object in which the different search conditions are summarized.
 The first step is to define your own condition:

 ```
 <?php